mikeyindev/hamlet-app/README.md

 <img src="./screenshots/Desktop_Screenshot.png" width=500>

-This project uses React to build a to-do list client-side app.
+This project uses React and Firebase to build a to-do list client-side app.
 User entered tasks are stored in the browser's LocalStorage.

 Babel configurations can be found in `.babelrc`